-So as the buying process becomes more complicated and the number of competitors in your sector grows its vital to be able to stand out in a crowded marketplace if you are going to attract visitors and generate leads.
+So as the buying process becomes more complicated and the number of competitors in your sector grows, it is vital to be able to stand out in a crowded marketplace.

-Traditional marketers are skilled at understanding traditional products, but the Internet has redefined the way we buy, changed our behaviour on how we do our research, educate and search for information online.
+Traditional marketers are skilled at understanding traditional products, but the Internet has redefined the way we buy, changed our behaviour online.
+How we do our research, educate and search for information.

 In 2006, inbound marketing was new to marketers’, but it quickly became an appealing alternative to the traditional outbound tactic of email blasts, cold calling and buying ads in an attempt to generate leads.

 The inbound methodology seeks to attract rather than distract customers, and it does this by drawing customers onto your website by helping them gather educational and informative content as they go through the buying process.